The Benefits of Using Wood

 Australians spend over 90% of their time indoors; bringing nature inside is a positive step to a healthier future, for you and the environment.

+Yes, timber is a combustible material but it burns in a slow, predictable and measurable way.
+These factors mean that timber actually performs strongly in fire events, when compared to other materials.
 During the event of a fire, a charcoal layer will be formed on the surface of the timber and this layer will contribute to the fire resistance of the material.
 The charcoal layer insulates the inner core of the timber and it will slow down the heat penetration, keeping the temperate in the unburned material low and enabling the timber to carry its load much longer than steel.
 The protective charcoal layer created during a fire will also reduce the overall combustion rate of the timber.
+This natural self-defence mechanism increases the possibility for a timber structure to survive a fire while maintaining its strength and stability.

+Timber is naturally an insulating material that creates a barrier between heat and cold.
+The secret can be found in the many air pockets within the cellular structure of timber products, meaning that light weight timber is a better insulator as thermal conductivity increases with density.
 Construction design with a focus on energy efficiency through lightweight timber can greatly contribute to maximising comfort and minimising non renewable energy use.
 In addition, timber framed buildings can allow for extra insulation materials to be placed in spaces between framing members without increasing wall, ceiling, roof or floor thickness.
 The natural thermal properties of timber also maximise the efficiency of insulation materials as wood will not become cold or dissipate heat, therefore requiring less energy to maintain warmth throughout a building.

 Download the 'House, Health, Humanity' report from Planet Ark to get a more in depth understanding of the health and wellbeing benefits of wooden interiors in homes, businesses, places of learning and places for healing.
 It also includes the results of an independent survey which identifies the attitudes and opinions of Australians on wood.